 To be eligible for coverage for cancer treatment or treatment of life-threatening benign tumors under this program, the diagnosis must be already established or confirmed.
-The agency does not pay for cancer screenings or diagnostics for a work-up to establish the presence of cancer or lifethreatening benign tumors.
+HCA does not pay for cancer screenings or diagnostics for a work-up to establish the presence of cancer or life-threatening benign tumors.